UnionOfRAD/manual/en/models/validation.md

  - `skipEmpty` (boolean): Causes the rule to be skipped if the value is null or empty.
 Defaults to `false`.
  - `format`: The name of the rule format required to validate the data, or `any` or `all`.

 You may also declare multiple rules per field.
-Here, we add an additional rule to the username field in order to ensure usernames are alphanumeric.
+Here, we add an additional rule to the name field in order to ensure names are alphanumeric.

 ```php
 namespace app\models;